Forms Rendering

 <span class=error n:ifcontent>{inputError $input}</span>

-We can detect the presence of an error using the hasErrors()
+We can check for the presence of an error using the hasErrors()

 method and set the class of the parent element